Tutka Bay Writers Retreat with Carolyn Forché

 Please check if you are unsure of your membership status.
 To become a 49 Writers member click here.

 All registration fees include $80 return water taxi fare from Homer to Tutka Bay Lodge.
 Participants are responsible for their own transportation to and from Homer, and we will facilitate opportunities for informal carpooling from Anchorage.
 Except for the water taxi, fees are non-refundable unless we have a replacement for your slot.
 If you must cancel due to unforeseen circumstances, you may substitute a replacement and we will do our best to assist by activating our wait list.
+A 10 percent cancelation fee will apply.

 In order to offer more writers the opportunity to participate, all accommodations will be shared this year.
 Please note too that Tutka Bay Lodge will only be open to registered participants during the retreat, In consideration of our 49 Writers community.